South Notts Bus Company: History

-On 1 April 2015, seven new Alexander Dennis Enviro 400 bodied Scania N230UDs were introduced.

-On 27 March 2021, the Gotham depot was closed, with operations moving to Nottingham City Transport's two other depots, Parliament Street and Trent Bridge.
+On 27 March 2021, South Notts' former depot in Gotham depot was closed by Nottingham City Transport as part of efforts to cut costs following the COVID-19 pandemic, with operations moving to NCT's Parliament Street and Trent Bridge garages.
+The name of the company was retained as a route brand, with Gotham depot's clock, memorial benches, timeline and South Notts sign moving to Trent Bridge.

 Liveries

 The original livery was dark blue and cream; maroon was later added.
 For much of the company's existence, the livery for double-deckers was dark blue with a cream relief band and a maroon roof, whilst coaches had a slightly different livery of two-tone blue and cream.
 To celebrate the 60th anniversary of the company in 1986, Leyland Fleetline 117 was repainted with a cream roof, as the original livery, as well as receiving special branding, and later the rest of the fleet also saw the maroon replaced with cream.

 Following takeover, the blue and cream livery was retained, with the area of cream expanded, and variants were created for minibuses and single-deckers, the latter involving two shades of blue.

 The livery was changed to NCT's two-tone green livery, with navy blue around the upper deck windscreen and front and rear sections of the roof.
 The South Notts fleetname was dropped in 2014.
-Coinciding with the introduction of new vehicles, on 1 April 2015, a new livery of navy front and rear with silver in between was introduced and the South Notts name reinstated.
+Coinciding with the introduction of new Alexander Dennis Enviro400 bodied Scania N230UD double deckers, on 1 April 2015, a new livery of navy front and rear with silver in between was introduced and the South Notts name reinstated.

-Depot

-South Notts' depot, was at Leake Road, Gotham from its inception until 27 March 2021.